turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 ## Specification

-Now that you've got the main foundations down to build out a frontend application, it's time to prove to yourself that you own those skills!
+Now that you've got the main foundations down to build out a front-end application, it's time to prove to yourself that you own those skills!
 You're going to be building a checklist application called `Check Yo'Self`!

 ## Learning Goals